What is the Child Care WAGE$® FLORIDA Program?

-The Child Care WAGE$® Florida Project is designed to increase stability and improve child care quality by reducing turnover and encouraging continued education of child care practitioners (teachers, FCCH assistant teachers in centers and family child care homes).
+The Child Care WAGE$® Florida Program is designed to increase stability and improve child care quality by reducing turnover and encouraging continued education of child care practitioners (teachers, FCCH assistant teachers in centers and family child care homes).
 This program provides education based salary supplements for low to moderate wage earners who work with young children ages birth to five.

 Where Does the Funding Come From?

-The Child Care WAGE$® FLORIDA Project funding provided by local contributors such as early learning coalitions and children services councils.
+The Child Care WAGE$® FLORIDA Program funding provided by local contributors such as early learning coalitions and children services councils.
 The Children’s Forum is the licensee for Child Care WAGE$® in Florida and administers this program in participating counties in partnership with local funders.

 Who is Eligible to Participate in the Program?